Apri-lllll/lindsayblog/index.md

 # About Me

 Hello~ I am Lindsay Qu, an undergraduate student majoring in Data Science.
-I am interested in deep learning and its applications.
+I am interested in deep learning, especially its applications in educational data mining and natural language processing.

 My life goals include having two cats (named Pepper and Coconut), going to Coachella, and being able to memorize all the words in *Hamilton*.